Michele Rua: Education

 In 1850 Bosco asked Rua what he planned to do in 1851 to which Rua said he would aid his mother in working to provide for his siblings but Bosco asked if he felt like continuing his ecclesial studies.
 Rua responded that it depended on his mother's word to which Bosco asked him to ask her.
 Rua's mother approved him continuing his studies and he informed Bosco he would continue his studies.
 In 1851 his brother Luigi died and his other brother Giovanni Battista died.
 He told Bosco that "next it's me" though Bosco assured him that he would live for another five decades.

 Bosco granted him and another named Roccheti the cassock on 3 October 1853.
 Rua made his first profession on 25 March 1855 in the new Societá di San Francesco de Sales (Society of St. Francis de Sales) which Bosco was then forming; Rua was among its first members.
 For over the next three decades he was Bosco's closest collaborator in the development of the congregation.
 The death of Don Bosco's mother in 1856 prompted Rua to bring his own mother to live at the oratory where she remained for the next two decades.
+In 1857 Bosco drew up a set of rules for his helpers.
+This rule was approved definitively in 1873 by Pope Pius IX as the "Rule of the Society of Saint Francis de Sales".

 In 1858 he accompanied Bosco to Rome to seek official authorization for the congregation.
 He served as the first spiritual director for the congregation from 1859 even before his ordination to the priesthood which was celebrated on 29 July 1860; Monsignor Giovanni Balma ordained him.
 In 1859 he had been ordained a subdeacon and then raised to the diaconate on 24 March 1860.

-Priesthood and Salesian leadership
+Priesthood and work

 From 20 October 1863 he began to serve as the rector at Mirabello where the congregation's first house outside Turin was located.
 He returned to Turin in 1865 to serve as the Valdocco vice-rector and later as the manager for the "Letture Cattoliche" (Catholic Readings).
 But he also returned to Turin to aid an ill Bosco but fell ill himself with peritonitis in 1868 deemed incurable.
 But Bosco said he would live and he was out of danger within the week.
 He made his final profession on 15 November 1865.
 Rua was also involved in the formation of new candidates and was the first director for the Salesian Sisters which had been founded in 1872.